Follow the step by step process or choose what situation that best describes you:

 Application process

 Applications to take the LSAT are accepted online, where you may also pay the $190 examination fee charged by the Law School Admission Council (LSAC).
-The LSAT may be taken in November, January and March at the following Missouri examination centers:
+The LSAT may be taken in November, January, and March at the following Missouri examination centers:

 Receiving Your Score

 Expect to receive your LSAT score by mail about three weeks after you take the exam.
-The lowest possible score you can get is a 120 and the highest, 180.
+The lowest possible score you can get is 120 and the highest, 180.
 Examples of average LSAT scores accepted by Missouri law schools are:

 Application process